bfrieda/bfrieda.github.io/README.md

 ## Prerequisites

 Before we start, there are a few things you'll want to prepare.
 The first is a Markdown editor to write your resume in, such as Visual Studio Code.
-You will also want a GitHub account, a working knowledge of Markdown syntax, and a static site generator such as Hugo.
+You will also want a GitHub account, a working knowledge of Markdown syntax, and a static site generator such as Jekyll.

 ### Why Markdown?